hartwigmedical/scripts/peach/README.md

 Transcript tsv: `/data/common/dbs/peach/all_genes.37.tsv`

 ## Output
 PEACH outputs two TSV files.
-One contains genotypes/haplotypes for each gene, the other contains calls for all of the variants from the panel JSON.
+One contains genotypes/haplotypes for each gene, the other contains calls for all variants from the panel JSON.
+PEACH also outputs a VCF file that is a filtered version of the input VCF.
 ### Genotype TSV file
 Name: `[sample_t_id].peach.genotype.tsv`